Colgate-Palmolive (CL). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Conclusion: CL did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks CL as a 3-Star Hold stock.
+Conclusion: CL did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks CL as a 1-Star Very Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $77.55 before CL's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 50 years of consecutive dividend increases.
-At that price the stock would yield 1.8%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $33.99 before CL's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 51 years of consecutive dividend increases.
+At that price the stock would yield 4.2%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.6%.
-This dividend growth rate is only slightly lower than the 9.5% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 8.6%.
+This dividend growth rate is higher than the 1.4% used in this analysis, thus providing no margin of safety.
 CL has a risk rating of 1.75 which classifies it as a Medium risk stock.

-Debt to total capital has risen since my January 2013 review to 75% from 68%.
-Free cash flow payout at 47% is well below my maximum.
-With a calculated fair value of $47.68, CL is trading at a 20.1% premium.
-When I combine the above with a current yield well below my minimum, I will continue to stay on the sideline for now.
+Debt to total capital has risen since my January 2013 review to 80% from 75%.
+Free cash flow payout at 53% (up from 46%) is well below my maximum.
+With a calculated fair value of $32.98, CL is trading at a significant premium.
+When I combine the above with a current yield that is well below my minimum, I will not materially add to my position in the near-term.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in CL (0.0% of my Dividend Growth Portfolio).
-I hold positions in PG and KMB.
+Full Disclosure: At the time of this writing, I was long in CL (0.4% of my Dividend Growth Portfolio).
+I also hold positions in PG and KMB.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis